capstone-paccar/v2v-interface/SETUP.md

     wlan0: active
     ```
     If the second command gives at least one MAC address, those devices are connected to the mesh network.

-### Some Things to Note
-* When running on multiple Pis, ensure that all files are the same and that the hostname is different for each Pi.
-* To test further, try pinging another device by using the **ping** command in the terminal followed by the IP address of another Pi.
-* Ethernet must be unplugged for the v2v_interface program to run correctly.
-* Following this guide will disable your Pi's integrated WiFi.

 ## Setting Program to Run on Startup
 Assuming the program was downloaded, to set the v2v_interface program to run on boot, run the following command: